 But wait, you’re saying, don’t balms kind of suck?
 Aren’t they all sticky and annoyingly textured?
 Well, mostly, yes!
 But not this one.
 Instead, the Balm melts into the skin upon contact, never feeling greasy, just softening the skin to an unreal degree.
 I use it basically all over my body and face, and never have that problem where I can’t put clothes on after applying, or wind up having errant hairs stuck to my skin whenever a light breeze blows.

 And to top it all off, because of the presence of arnica and horse chestnut, the Balm is super-restorative.
-For example, it's amazing to dab on after-tattoo.
-And who doesn't need one of those?
+For example, it’s amazing to dab on after getting a tattoo.

 Plus, what isn’t great about supporting an independently owned, woman-led company?
 Especially when that woman is maybe legit a wizard.
 Try the balm, see for yourself.
 Maybe your life will be changed, too.